nic0michael/business-dashboard-microservice/developer_notes.md

 Only the Project Architect is allowed to work and push to the master branch

-Devloppers need to create feature branches and push their changes there A pull request needs to be made with th Project Architect to do peer review and merge to master provided evidence os sucessful tests were carried out by the developers
+Devloppers need to create feature branches and push their changes there

+A pull request needs to be made with for Project Architect to do peer review and merge to master

+This may be done provided tere is evidence of sucessful tests arried out by the developers

 ## Github Commits
 Only commits with detailed descriptions will be approved when you do a pull request